Mrivera104/NES_refgenome/Genetic_Diversity/Genome_Wide_diversity.md

     fasterq-dump --split-file SRR25478315

+[07/11/2024] EDIT: Merly reminded me that I should have trimmed the Omni-C files before starting.
+OOOOOOOPS!
+Let me do that now...

+First, download TrimGalore!
+Conda package

+    conda install bioconda::trim-galore

 I have two strategies for genome-wide heterozygosity:

 # Method 1: Use omni-c data fastq files, create a BAM file, then use that for genome-wide heterozygosity ANGSD analysis.